 Latest, News and Information

 Check the Latest page for all the current news on Eastlit, its contributors, literature and creative writing in the region.
-The latest piece Eastlit Support for 2016 to 2017 which is our annual call for support and donations, came out on July 15th, 2016.
-The December 2016 issue of Eastlit is now out.
-See the Eastlit December 2016 Cover to the left or open Eastlit December 2016 at the Contents.
+The latest piece Eastlit 2016 Popular Asiatic Literature which includes the most popular pieces in 2016 and some other news came out on January 13th, 2017.
+The January 2017 issue of Eastlit is now out.
+See the Eastlit January 2017 Cover to the left or open Eastlit January 2017 at the Contents.
 This issue includes poetry, non-fiction, artwork, and works of fiction.
 We hope that you get as much enjoyment from reading it as we have.
 We have writers from across the region and connected to it in this issue.
 There are a number of reappearances by some of our previous contributors, and eight new ones this time.
 We are still considering putting each month’s Eastlit into an e-book or e-magazine as well as the standard website one.
 This would mean that you could download it and read it at your leisure on a reading device, tablet or smart phone at your own leisure.
 The aim is still to trial an old issue first in the next few months.

 Eastlit Live is now up and running.
 It is a You Tube Channel for multimedia art content.
 See poetry readings, information, interviews and other literature and art media.
 The You Tube channel is simply called Eastlitlive.
 The first video was a poetry reading by Anna Yin.
 The most recent is a poetry reading by Usha Kishore.
 Please contact us to send you contributions in, or to ask how!
 We are actively seeking any form of visual or multimedia art for Eastlit Live.